-- Since its inception of the index, the average yield of the LSDI has been approximately 9.3% - Due to rising interest rates, the yield of the LSDI was 8.8% in the first quarter of 2022 a significant increase from 8.0% as of the fourth quarter of 2021 - Over time, loans in the direct lending market yield approximately 4.0% to 5.0% more than broadly syndicated loans
+- Since inception of the index, the average yield of the LSDI has been approximately 9.3%. - Due to rising interest rates, the yield of the LSDI was 10.2% in the second quarter of 2022 a significant increase from 8.8% as of the first quarter of 2022. - Over time, loans in the direct lending market yield approximately 4.0% to 5.0% more than broadly syndicated loans.

-RESULTS: Decomposing Yields in the Direct Lending Market - LIBOR Floors and Spreads
+Decomposing Yields in the Direct Lending Market - LIBOR Floors and Spreads